utspect/InstaGibPlus/README.md

 If enabled, updates by clients over more than [MaxJitterTime](#maxjittertime) will be cut down to MaxJitterTime in order to reduce visible warping for other players.

 Disable to restore default netcode behavior.

+## bEnableWarpFix

+**Type: bool**
+**Default: True**

+If enabled, other players will not be extrapolated indefinitely on clients.
+Instead, after a short amount of time they will be forcibly reset to the last position the client received from the server.

 ## KillCamDelay